 , 197 N.W.2d 772

 The owner of a tract of land may, by leaving a 100 foot strip along one side unchanged, eliminate the right of property owners adjacent to the strip to legally protest.
 Rezoning a 42 acre parcel cannot be considered spot zoning.
 Rodgers v.
-Menomonee Falls, 55 Wis.
+Village of Menomonee Falls, 55 Wis.
 2d 563

 , 201 N.W.2d 29

 A zoning ordinance adopted by a new city that changed the zoning of the former town did not expire in two years under sub.
 (7) (da), even though labeled an interim ordinance.
-New Berlin v.
+City of New Berlin v.
 Stein, 58 Wis.
 2d 417

 , 206 N.W.2d 207